What We Believe

 We believe the Bible is uniquely God’s Word; true in all that it affirms, including the miraculous.
-We also believe that the Holy Spirit so inspired the writers of the Old and New Testament Scriptures—without setting aside their human personality and style—that the very words, and all of those words, in their original writings are His Word to us.
-We also believe that God has preserved His Word throughout history so that the Bible we have today is accurate and authoritative regarding belief and practice.
+We also believe that the Holy Spirit so inspired the writers of the Old and New Testament Scriptures—without setting aside their human personality and style—that the very words, and all of those words, in their original writings are His Word to us—consistent with the original meaning within their historical context.
+We also believe that God has preserved His Word throughout history so that the Bible we have translated for us today is accurate and authoritative regarding belief and practice.

 Why are people, and the whole world, so broken?

-Though men and women are created in the image of God and there is a real beauty in this, we believe that all people have sinned and as a result have a broken relationship with God.
+Though men and women are created in the image of God and there is a real beauty in this, we believe that all people have cast aside God's goodness—what Christians call "sin"—and as a result have a broken relationship with God and often one another.
 Our collective rebellion affects all of human society.
-As a result, we all need forgiveness, healing, and restoration to loving relationship with God.
-The alternative is an eternity of voluntary isolation from God's presence and goodness.
+As a result, we all need forgiveness, healing, and restoration to a loving relationship with God.
+The alternative to God's goodness is an eternity of voluntary isolation from Him.

 What is God doing about the problem?

-We believe sin brings guilt that deserves punishment but, because God loves us, God decided that the punishment for all sin would be borne by Jesus Christ when He died on the Cross.
-And Jesus, who rose from the dead, now offers forgiveness and new life to any who will welcome Him by trusting that He is completely faithful to fulfill the promise of new life He has made to us.
-God’s solution to sin holds two aspects of His perfection in perfect harmony; justice and mercy.
-Because Jesus paid the penalty for sin in our place on the Cross, God's justice remains intact.
+We believe sin brings guilt and punishment but, because God loves us, He decided that the punishment for all sin would be borne by Jesus Christ when He died on the Cross.
+And Jesus, who rose bodily from the dead, now offers forgiveness and new life to any who will welcome Him by trusting that He is completely faithful to fulfill the promise of new life God has made to us.
+His solution to sin holds two aspects of God's perfection in perfect harmony; justice and mercy.
+Because Jesus paid the penalty for sin for us, God's justice remains intact.
 Because God freely offers us forgiveness from sin, He is also merciful.

 You mean I can't help myself be right with God?